About NMRtist

 [Manuscript] NMRtist: an online platform for automated biomolecular NMR spectra analysis

-Our manuscript (application note), presenting the NMRtist platform, has been accepted for publication in Bioinformatics (early access version, https://doi.org/10.1093/bioinformatics/btad066).
+Our manuscript (application note), presenting the NMRtist platform, has been accepted for publication in Bioinformatics (https://doi.org/10.1093/bioinformatics/btad066).

 Dec.
 21, 2022, midnight